mattpitkin/samplers-demo/content/pages/index.md

 slug: index
 Template: index

-This site aims gives a demonstration of [nine different](#Samplers) [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and [nested sampling](https://en.wikipedia.org/wiki/Nested_sampling_algorithm) algorithms that are either written in Python, or have Python-wrapper implementations.
-The demostration is a simple toy model of estimating the posteriors on the parameters of a straight line in Gaussian noise of known variance.
+This site aims gives a demonstration of [ten different](#Samplers) [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and [nested sampling](https://en.wikipedia.org/wiki/Nested_sampling_algorithm) algorithms that are either written in Python, or have Python-wrapper implementations.
+The demonstration is a simple toy model of estimating the posteriors on the parameters of a straight line in Gaussian noise of known variance.

 ## Samplers